To all our readers we wish you a

 BUSKING DAY IN PERSHORE

-and we’re enormously grateful to the eightguys from Great Western Chorus who came up to Pershore on Saturday (April 19th) to sing in Chapman Court as a taster for the workshop and concert.
+We we’re enormously grateful to the eightguys from Great Western Chorus who came up to Pershore on Saturday 19th March to sing in Chapman Court as a taster for the workshop and concert.
 It was really cold weatherwise but they genuinely warmed the hearts of people who stopped to listen.
 Thanks again guys.

 Just before they arrived in Pershore , a Vale Harmony octet sang smoothly in the background during a live radio phone interview with Kate Justice on BBC Hereford and Worcester.
 Well done guys.
 You sounded good !

 We didn’t get first place this year in the Worcester Competitive Arts Festival at the Royal Grammar School.. that honour went to fellow barbershoppers the Anvil chorus from the West Midlands.. but there were two firsts for us.